- Programs and Degrees

 This laboratory primarily surveys the organisms of the major divisions of life forms, and visually demonstrates the changes in complexity of their form and structure as evolutionary processes have shaped organisms through geological time.
 Concurrent enrollment in BIO 124 required.
 Required Lab fee

 This course is an introduction to the concepts and principles of environmental science.
-By its nature, environmental science is an interdisciplinary field which draws on elements of the natural sciences, including biology, ecology, chemistry, geography and the earth sciences.
+By its nature, environmental science is an interdisciplinary field, which draws on elements of the natural sciences, including biology, ecology, chemistry, geography and the earth sciences.
 Its central theme is the interrelatedness of basic environmental processes in association with conserving important aspects of the environment such as clean air, clean water, pristine habitats and native species.
-Human population growth, ethics, the law and policy making will be considered in addressing environmental issues.
+Human population growth, ethics, the law and policymaking will be considered in addressing environmental issues.
+Prerequisites - MAT099 and ENG 099, or equivalent/higher

 Laboratory experiences will include Mendelian crosses of model organisms, computer simulations via software and Internet of traditional and population genetics, and an introduction to molecular genetics techniques including micropipetting, sterile bacterial culture, and visualization and mapping of DNA via gel electrophoresis.
+Concurrent enrollment in BIO 231 required.
 Required Lab fee

 An exploration of the multi-faceted nature of science and its impact on history, from Galileo to Pasteur and beyond.
 Emphasis is placed on scientific approaches and historical development.
 The role of science in society is addressed and the important consequences of various discoveries are discussed.
 The evolution of science from early natural philosophy to the familiar scientific method is examined in the context of contributions made by individual scientists.